Phototherapy units deliver safe doses of therapeutic UV light.

 Phototherapy

 Phototherapy uses ultraviolet (UV) light under medical supervision to treat certain skin diseases.
-Depending on the skin disorder being treated, phototherapy is delivered for several seconds to minutes per session, usually 2-3 times per week.
-Phototherapy is predominantly an office-based procedure, but home treatment regimens with portable light boxes can also be prescribed to carefully selected patients.
-Phototherapy can be used alone or in combination with topical or systemic medications, depending on the indications.
-Common types of UV light treatment include:
+Depending on the type of UV treatment and the type of skin disorder being treated, phototherapy may be delivered for several seconds to minutes per session, usually 2-3 times per week.
+Phototherapy may be used alone or in combination with topical or oral (systemic) medications, depending on what your medical professional has determined is best for your skin condition.

-• Broadband UVB light therapy (280-320 nanometer wavelengths)
+• Broadband UVB light therapy (280-320 nanometer wavelengths).

 • PUVA (320-400 nanometer wavelengths of light).
 This is UVA light therapy combined with an oral light-sensitizing medication known as psoralen.